Eastern Oregon’s Snowy Stash

 And, she says, the locals are pretty darned friendly.
-“You feel like you are skiing with friends even if you (came) by yourself.”
+“You feel like you are skiing with friends even if you came by yourself.”

-Birthday bonuses: This winter visitors can reserve a yurt for overnight stays.
+Trip tip: Visitors can reserve a yurt for overnight stays.
 You can also rent the entire area for your friends and family with the “Own the Mountain” program.

 about author Eileen Garvin